10 Reasons to Visit Madison this Spring

 Choose the route that best fits your next adventure and get out to explore Morgan County!

-Explore Hard Labor Creek State Park
+9. Explore Hard Labor Creek State Park

 The Creek Golf Course at Hard Labor Creek is a must-visit for any fan of the sport.
 This 18-hole course, with Champion Bermuda putting greens and a signature 14th hole, was named “4th sweetest deal” by Golf Digest Frugal Golfer.
 Just one trip to the fairway will show you why it deserves this title.
 Don’t worry, seasoned pros aren’t the only visitors welcome.
 First-time golfers and families are invited as well to experience one of the most picturesque backdrops in the region.

-Take A Trip to An Authentic Dude Ranch
+10. Take A Trip to An Authentic Dude Ranch

-Experience the only Dude Ranch this side of the Mississippi with a trip to Southern Cross Guest Ranch.
+Experience the best Dude Ranch this side of the Mississippi with a trip to Southern Cross Guest Ranch.
 This premier ranch and horse farm doubles as a bed & breakfast, so visit for a day or stay for the week if you find that the tranquility of the countryside appeals to you.
 One of the most notable attractions at the ranch is horseback riding, for which they offer unguided riding opportunities in addition to more hands-on options.
 Southern Cross Guest Ranch is known for being a “horse lover’s paradise,” which is certainly true, but we are confident that anyone who visits will find their own slice of paradise there, as well.

 After a day out on the town or in the wilderness, come back to stay in a warm-hearted, welcoming place.
 Madison offers plenty of cozy cottages, historic inns, and inviting hotels with all the accommodations you need for a stay so perfect, you won’t want to leave.